Monty Don: Early life and education

 George Montagu Don was born on 8 July 1955 in Iserlohn, West Germany.
-He is the youngest of five children to British parents Denis Thomas Keiller Don, a career soldier stationed in Germany at the time of his birth, and Janet Montagu (née Wyatt).
+He is the youngest of five children to British parents Denis Thomas Keiller Don, a career soldier stationed in Germany at the time of his birth, and (née) Janet Montagu Wyatt.
 Soon after Don's birth, his parents changed the name on his birth certificate to Montagu Denis Don because of a family spat over the name.
 When Don was 10, he added his mother's maiden name, becoming Montagu Denis Wyatt Don.

-Don is a descendant of botanist George Don and the Keiller family, best known as the inventors of Keiller's marmalade.
+On Don's paternal side he is a descendant of botanist George Don and the Keiller family, best known as the inventors of Keiller's marmalade.
 On his maternal side, he is descended from the Wyatt family of architects.
 Don has a twin sister, Alison, who at the age of 19 was nearly killed in a car accident, suffering a broken neck and blindness.

 When Don was one, the family moved to Hampshire, England.
 He described his parents as "very strict".
 He attended three independent schools: Quidhampton School in Basingstoke, followed by Bigshotte School in Wokingham, where at seven, he was asked to leave school for being too boisterous.
-He then attended Malvern College in Malvern, which he hated, followed by a state comprehensive school, the Vyne School, also in Basingstoke.
+He then attended Malvern College in Malvern, which he hated, followed by a state comprehensive school, the Vyne School, and a state sixth form college, Queen Mary's College, Basingstoke.
 He failed his A-levels and while studying for retakes at night school, worked on a building site and a pig farm by day.
 During his childhood he had become an avid gardener and farmer.

 In his late teens, Don spent several months in Aix-en-Provence, France where he worked as a gardener and played rugby in local teams.
 He returned to England, determined to attend Cambridge University out of "sheer bloody-mindedness", and passed the entrance exams.
 He studied English at Magdalene College, during which time he met his future wife Sarah Erskine, a trained jeweller and architect.
 Don took up boxing to impress his father, a former heavyweight boxing champion in the army, becoming a Cambridge Half Blue for boxing.
 He gave up after getting knocked out and suffering concussion.